 Group Leader Coordinators will be a point of contact for group leaders and will be expected to support group leaders with the provision of activities and suggestions for how to best engage their groups.
 Applicants should be responsible and have experience in leadership roles, and will ideally have previous experience as a Group Leader on the program.

 Time Commitment: Group leaders are required to be on campus daily before their group leading session to collect information and be ready to mark attendance at group meetings.
 They must also be available to lead their group through activities.
-Attendance at Tutor Camp (29/11/19 – 1/12/19) is compulsory.
+Group leaders are required to attend training as specified in the position descriptions in addition to Tutor Training.

 The Operations Team are responsible for assisting Directors with the logistics of Summer School.
 Duties will include ensuring that spaces are maintained, equipment for activities and workshops is secured, and that classes are running according to the timetable.
 This role requires highly developed organisational and problem-solving skills, a high level of dedication, and the ability to work under pressure in a team environment.